 Prior to its creation in 1965, only 50 percent of seniors had health insurance.
 Today, Medicare provides one of the most important guarantees in our society – the guarantee that if you are an older American and you get sick, you will get the care that you need without going broke.
 Brian is committed to protecting the Medicare guarantee, opposing plans that would force seniors to buy insurance on the open market, and making sure that the program remains affordable and continues gives seniors access to the care they deserve.

 Social Security is the most successful antipoverty program in American history and we must keep it strong for the future.
 The formula used to set the annual cost of living increase is out of date and does not properly weigh the price increases in housing and medical care.
 Brian supports using a Consumer Price Index for the Elderly to more accurately reflect the costs incurred by seniors.
 And rather than cut benefits or ask Americans to invest their Social Security in Wall Street, Brian thinks we should lift the cap on what very high income Americans are asked to pay into the system.

 More on Seniors

-Congressman Brian Higgins (NY-26) announced the House of Representatives approved an appropriation package funding various government programs and operations for fiscal year 2021.
+Congressman Brian Higgins (NY-26) announced the House of Representatives has approved a major COVID disaster relief package providing urgent resources to families, businesses and communities.